What you need to know about the coronavirus right now

 Italy reported its lowest daily death toll related to the coronavirus for more than two weeks on Sunday, as authorities began to look ahead to a second phase of the battle.

 “There are difficult months ahead.
-Our task is to create the conditions to live with the virus,” at least until a vaccine is developed, Health Minister Roberto Speranza told the daily La Repubblica newspaper.
+Our task is to create the conditions to live with the virus”, at least until a vaccine is developed, Health Minister Roberto Speranza told the daily La Repubblica newspaper.

-France reported a slowing daily death toll over the last 24 hours, and Germany its fourth straight day with a drop in new confirmed cases.
+France reported a slowing daily death toll over the last 24 hours, and Germany marked a fourth straight day with a drop in new confirmed cases.

 Scotland’s chief medical officer quits after flouting own advice

-Scotland’s Chief Medical Officer Catherine Calderwood resigned on Sunday after she flouted her own advice to stay at home by travelling to her second home on two successive weekends.
+Scotland’s Chief Medical Officer, Catherine Calderwood, resigned on Sunday after she flouted her own advice to stay at home by travelling to her second home on two successive weekends.

-She said the justifiable focus on her behaviour risked becoming a distraction from the hugely important job that government and the medical profession had to do in getting the country through this pandemic.
+She said the justifiable focus on her behaviour risked becoming a distraction from the hugely important job that the government and the medical profession had to do in getting the country through this pandemic.

-Compiled by Karishma Singh; Editing by Raju Gopalakrishnan
+Compiled by Karishma Singh and Mark John; Editing by Raju Gopalakrishnan and Nick Macfie